 We are a democratic worldwide movement of people who campaign for internationally recognized human rights to be respected and protected for everyone.
 We believe human rights abuses anywhere are the concern of people everywhere.
 So, outraged by human rights abuses but inspired by hope for a better world, we work to improve people’s lives through campaigning and international solidarity.
 Work with us to be a part of this future.

 When you get a job at Amnesty International, you’re working for people whose human rights are under attack.

 If you are talented, passionate about human rights and want to use your skills and experience to change the world then we might just have the right role for you.
 You can learn more about these roles on this page.

 Our global team

-We will work from regional offices across Africa, Asia, the Americas and in time the Middle East and North Africa region to ensure we can respond more quickly, gather stronger evidence and foster closer relations with key partners.
+We work from regional offices across Africa, Asia, the Americas and in the Middle East and North Africa region to ensure we can respond more quickly, gather stronger evidence and foster closer relations with key partners.